 Uncle Remus from Song of the South epitomizes this trope, a key reason why the movie isn't seen much today.
 Even the horrors of Jim Crow can't dampen his determination to be a cheerful mentor to white children.

-Waiting... had Bishop, a ridiculously blatant execution of this trope.
-Seriously, he existed only to give complex advice to everyone's social and psychological problems, and did so with a calm, deep-voiced, wise demeanor.
+Waiting gives us Bishop, a ridiculously blatant execution of this trope.
+He's the only black character in the movie, and apparently is a fully trained behavioral psychiatrist who chooses to work as a dishwasher at some random restaurant.
+He exists only to give complex advice to everyone's social and psychological problems, and does so with a calm, deep-voiced, wise demeanor.

 Djimon Hounsou also seems to be playing this sort of role A LOT since his role as Maximus' friend in Gladiator.